binkley/modern-java-practices/README.md

 ```
 $ ./batect -T
 Available tasks:
-- build-gradle: Build and test with Gradle
+- build-with-gradle: Build and test with Gradle
-- build-maven: Build and test with Maven
+- build-with-maven: Build and test with Maven
 ```

 Other common tasks might be: